Bold hypothesis: Brief explanation

-Karl Popper's argument was that the growth of scientific knowledge progresses by means of formulating bold hypotheses, and trying to refute (disprove or falsify) them.
+Karl Popper's argument was that scientific progress occurs through formulating bold hypotheses, and trying to refute (disprove or falsify) them.
 Popper believed that:

-"Bold ideas, unjustified anticipations, and speculative thought, are our only means for interpreting nature: our only organon, our only instrument, for grasping her."
+"The advance of science is not due to the fact that more and more perceptual experiences accumulate in the course of time.
+Nor is it due to the fact that we are making ever better use of our senses.
+Out of uninterpreted sense-experiences science cannot be distilled, no matter how industriously we gather and sort them.
+Bold ideas, unjustified anticipations, and speculative thought, are our only means for interpreting nature: our only organon, our only instrument, for grasping her.
+And we must hazard them to win our prize.
+Those among us who are unwilling to expose their ideas to the hazard of refutation do not take part in the scientific game."

 He makes this point more specific in a 1953 lecture, where he argues that, if we aim to explain the world, then:

 "... there is no more rational procedure than the method of trial and error – of conjecture and refutation: of boldly proposing theories; of trying our best to show that these are erroneous; and of accepting them tentatively if our critical efforts are unsuccessful.
 From the point of view here developed, all laws, all theories, remain essentially tentative, or conjectural, or hypothetical, even when we feel unable to doubt them any longer."

+In his 1974 reply to critics, Popper described the concept of bold hypotheses some more:

+“Bold ideas are new, daring, hypotheses or conjectures.
+And severe attempts at refutations are severe critical discussions and severe empirical tests.
+When is a conjecture daring and when is it not daring, in the sense here proposed?
+Answer: it is daring if and only if it takes a great risk of being false – if matters could be otherwise, and seem at the time to be otherwise.”